troglobit/inadyn/README.md

 ---------------------

-In addition to the default DDNS providers supported by Inadyn, custom DDNS providers can be defined in the config file..
+In addition to the default DDNS providers supported by Inadyn, custom DDNS providers can be defined in the config file.
 Use `custom {}` in instead of the `provider {}` section used in examples above.

 In-A-Dyn use HTTP basic authentication (base64 encoded) to communicate